 - Excess breast skin is removed, the remaining skin tightened, and the incision closed

 The recovery period

 Dr. Workman will provide clear in-depth instructions of this process.
 There will be bruising and swelling at first, but it will subside.
 You will need to protect your incision sites from undesired motion, impact or abrasion.
-You will be given directions as to how to care for the dressings, when to shower, etc. Be sure to go to your follow-up visits so Dr. Workman can monitor your recovery.
-All surgeries bring certain risks, such as excess bleeding, infection, blood clots and excess fluid retention.
+You will be given directions on how to care for the dressings, when to shower, etc. Be sure to go to your follow-up visits so Dr. Workman can monitor your recovery.
+All surgeries bring certain risks, such as excess bleeding, infection, blood clots, and excess fluid retention.
 Through proper care, these risks can usually be avoided.

 Implants may need to be replaced: